Natlope5/FitBattles/README.md

    Ensure you have the right permissions to access and contribute to the GitHub repository.
 Follow the branching strategy (feature branches, pull requests, etc.) for smooth collaboration.

 ## **License**
-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file for details.

 ## **Contributors**
 - **Frontend Developer**: [Matthew Tome](https://github.com/MatthewTome)